Indirect measurement of triple-Higgs coupling at an electron-positron collider with polarized beams: Introduction

+The proposal to construct a linear $e^+e^-$ collider, the so-called International Linear Collider (ILC), in Japan may reach a decision in the near future.
+We concentrate mainly on the ILC in this work, though our discussion is also important in the context of other $e^+e^-$ colliders.
 Since in the initial run the ILC would collect 2 ab$^{-1}$, rather than 10 ab$^{-1}$ being anticipated for the FCC-ee, it seems advisable to look for some means of enhancing the sensitivity of the ILC.
 We therefore turn to beam polarization for the purpose.
-We have looked at the possibility that the sensitivity of the single-Higgs production processes to the triple-Higgs coupling can be improved by the use of beam polarization.
-It is well-known that suitable longitudinal polarization could lead to a larger cross section for $ZH$ production.
-Beam polarization unfortunately does not improve the relative contribution of the the triple-Higgs coupling.
+We have examined to what extent the sensitivity of the single-Higgs production processes to the triple-Higgs coupling can be improved by the use of longitudinal beam polarization.
+It is well-known that suitable longitudinal polarization could lead to a larger cross section for $ZH$ production, and may also help in suppressing background.
+We find that beam polarization unfortunately does not improve the relative contribution of the the triple-Higgs coupling.
 However, it does improve the sensitivity because of the increase in statistics.
 A similar improvement is also found for single Higgs production via $WW$ fusion, though the dependence on beam polarization is somewhat different.
 Thus, to achieve the same sensitivity for $\kappa$, a collider with polarized beams would need much less luminosity as compared to one without beam polarization.
-This makes a strong case for beam polarization at future $e^+e^-$ colliders.
+This makes a good case for beam polarization at future $e^+e^-$ colliders.
+We have systematically investigated this issue quantitatively, making comparisons of the results that can be achieved without polarization and using electron and/or positron beam polarization.